brandur/org/drafts/qe.md

   <figcaption>Assets and liabilities of each actor after QE.</figcaption>
 </figure>

 There you have it!
-I didn't say that the example wouldn't be extremely contrived, but it should be enough to illustrate the basic mechanics at work here.
+I didn't say that the example wouldn't be extremely contrived, but it should serve to illustrate the basic mechanics at work here.

 ## Is the Fed Printing Money?